So, you want to know how to travel South America, eh? Well, you’re in the right place!

 9. Get “stuck” somewhere

 South America is full of sticky places AKA places where you get stuck for months on end.
-Florianópolis, La Paz, Medellín, Mancora… All of these locations start off as a simple stop on your South America backpacking route but turn into temporary homes.
+La Paz, Medellín, Mancora or just another beach bum hostel in Florianópolis… All of these locations start off as a simple stop on your South America backpacking route but turn into temporary homes.

 Don’t fight it!
 Find your sticky place and stay awhile.

-South America has a wide range of budget accommodation options for backpackers.
+South America has an array of budget accommodation options for backpackers.
 Airbnbs are fantastic for private rooms if you’re travelling as a couple or as a group.

 For solo travellers, when you are not passing the night from the comfort of your tent in the Andes or with a Couchsurfing host, you’ll likely be booking hostels.